wallysoncarvalho/Jdempotent/Jdempotent-spring-boot-postgres-starter/README.md

 The table structure is designed to store:

 - `idempotency_key`: The unique key for the idempotent operation (Primary Key)
+- `cache_prefix`: An optional prefix to namespace cache entries
 - `request_data`: Byte array serialized request data (BYTEA, optional, based on `persistReqRes` setting)
 - `response_data`: Byte array serialized response data (BYTEA, optional, based on `persistReqRes` setting)
 - `created_at`: Timestamp when the record was created